Welcome to the Life in My Days community!

 Dedicated writing and education programs to support individuals in their journeys for healing, growth, and giving back to their communities.

 Supporting communities to start difficult conversations all around the world through consultation, speaking events, workshops, and much more.
+We have worked with school systems, universities, organizations, religious communities, and any other kind of community you can come up with.
+We work with communities to build the foundation necessary to have these difficult conversations and to transform their communities to communities built on wellness, compassion, and support, communities where having ALL these conversations is possible.
 If you're interested in bringing some of Life in My Days to your community please email email@example.com

 On the eve of February 21st, 2016 our Founder, and current Executive Director Ahmad Abojaradeh, sat in a cafe and poured his heart out to the world, in an attempt to build a safe space where individuals from all around the world can belong, and to start difficult conversations that all of our communities desperately needed.